Ghibli miyazakii

 Ghibli miyazakii is a species of parasitoid wasp in the family Braconidae.
-It is only known from Equador.
+It is only known from Ecuador.

 Description

 The species is described based on a single specimen, a female.
 It is overall brownish in color.
 The body length is 3.1 mm (0.12 in).
 It can be distinguished from G. totoro by having a ridge running down the middle of the face (complete mid-longitudinal ridge).

 Etymology

 The specific epithet "miyazakii" is a tribute to Hayao Miyazaki, a Japanese animator.